strawmelonjuice/Mini-strawmelonjuice.com/docs/contributing/add-theme.md

 }
 ```

-For generating your own colorscheme instead of a daisyUI premixed colorscheme name, consider using <https://v4.daisyui.com/theme-generator/>.
-You can just replace the theme name with the colors object:
+For generating your own colour scheme instead of a daisyUI premixed colour scheme name, consider using <https://v4.daisyui.com/theme-generator/>.
+You can just replace the theme name with the colours object:

 ```json
 {